kovac031/kovac031/firstReadme.md

 ![](https://komarev.com/ghpvc/?username=kovac031)

+^ this counter showed ~ 1000 views back then

 # 🚀 Welcome!

 > ## <p align="center"> ~ My name is Ivan and I would like to become a backend developer. ~  </p>